 Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
-These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.
+These benefits are paid in addition to a monthly pension, and they are not paid without eligibility for a pension.

-Since Aid and Attendance and Housebound allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for pension at these increased rates.
-A Veteran or surviving spouse may not receive Aid and Attendance benefits and Housebound benefits at the same time.
+Since Aid and Attendance and Housebound allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for a pension at these increased rates.
+A veteran or surviving spouse may not receive Aid and Attendance benefits and Housebound benefits at the same time.

-The Aid & Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you meet one of the following conditions:
+The Aid and Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you meet one of the following conditions:

-- You are a patient in a nursing home due to mental or physical incapacity
+- You are a patient in a nursing home due to mental or physical incapacity.

-- Your eyesight is limited to a corrected 5/200 visual acuity or less in both eyes; or concentric contraction of the visual field to 5 degrees or less
+- Your eyesight is limited to a corrected 5/200 visual acuity or less in both eyes, or concentric contraction of the visual field to 5 degrees or less.